 The number of restaurants had grown to 85 before Imperial Group were acquired by Hanson Trust in 1986, which sold its hospitality chains to Trusthouse Forte that August.
 Forte ended a few projects they thought would be unprofitable, including a planned Happy Eater video game - that was later launched under another brand, 'Dizzy'.
 In general Forte approved of Happy Eater, noting its careful site selection and long opening hours.
 They wanted to expand it to 200 branches.

-A report found that the average spend on a meal in 1986 was £3, with their hamburgers priced at £2.75.
+A report found that the average spend on a meal in 1986 was £3, with their hamburgers priced at £2.75, a meal they encouraged visitors to try as it was becoming "increasingly popular".
 During the two takeovers, Allen Jones and Jane Pickard left Imperial Group and went on to form a similar chain, AJ's.

 With Forte already owning 220 Little Chef restaurants, the Monopoly and Mergers Commission were called in to investigate their purchase of Happy Eater.
 This concluded that the takeover was no threat to the public interest, as new restaurants could still enter the industry.